 Employers must conduct right to work checks on any new employee.
 While it is easy to assume that this is covered by a “legal obligation” that is not actually the case.

 A right to work check is done to establish a statutory excuse against a civil penalty – that is, to avoid a fine should the employee be found to be working illegally.
-It is not a legal requirement to perform a right to work check and there are no penalties for failing to perform a right to work check where the employee is working legally.
+It is not strictly speaking a legal requirement to perform a right to work check and there are no penalties for failing to perform a right to work check where the employee is working legally.
 However, employers that do not carry out right to work checks will not have a statutory excuse.

 Therefore, the retention and processing of data relating to immigration status would be categorised under “legitimate interests” and this processing should be covered in a privacy notice.